bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

   fetchSync: true
   # -- If records from a producer to different topic/partitions may be sequenced concurrently instead of serially.
   produceConcurrent: true
-  # -- How to balance clients across zones, when client does not specify a zone.
+  # -- How to balance clients across zones, when the client does not specify a zone.
 One of: ["BALANCE_STRATEGY_UNSPECIFIED", "BALANCE_STRATEGY_PARTITION", "BALANCE_STRATEGY_HOST", "BALANCE_STRATEGY_CLIENT_ID"]
   zoneBalanceStrategy: BALANCE_STRATEGY_PARTITION
   # -- How to balance topic/partitions across bufstream nodes.
 One of: ["BALANCE_STRATEGY_UNSPECIFIED", "BALANCE_STRATEGY_PARTITION", "BALANCE_STRATEGY_HOST", "BALANCE_STRATEGY_CLIENT_ID"]
   partitionBalanceStrategy: BALANCE_STRATEGY_PARTITION
-  # -- The number of kafka request to unmarshal and buffer before processing.
+  # -- The number of kafka requests to unmarshal and buffer before processing.
   requestBufferSize: 5
   # -- How long a Kafka connection can be idle before being closed by the server.
 If set a value less than or equal to zero, the timeout will be disabled.
   idleTimeout: 0